 African Student Union

-To celebrate our culture, empower, and educate the school body of our African values.
+To celebrate, empower, and educate the school body regarding our African values and

 President: Charity Ogoti